ShreyKumar/Hyer/Hyer/info.md

 Payment: Update employer credits with negative amount of value * duration, and update hired credits with positive amount of value * duration
 Apply for job: Updates job applicants with stored username
 Hire applicant: Updates job hired with applicant and removes applicant from applicants
-Look at applicants: Get jobs with employer as stored username
+Look at current jobs for applicants: Get jobs with employer as stored username